-Is There Something Brewing Between David Beckham and Model Poppy Delevingne?
+Is There Something Brewing Between David Beckham And Model Poppy Delevingne?

 It was Poppy’s Husband’s birthday

 It looks like Poppy opted to go out with David Beckham during her husband’s birthday which was very awkward because she should have been spending time with her husband James.
-Alternatively, they should have taken him along their night out which would have been a good thing since he would have been surrounded by celebrities.
+Alternatively, they should have taken him along on their night out which would have been a good thing since he would have been surrounded by celebrities.
 But it looks like that option was not on the table for reasons unknown.
 Poppy did, however, make sure that she wrote her husband a heartfelt statement expressing her love and gratitude.

 “HaPpY bIrThDaY to you, my husband, my true blue, my forever boy.
 Your support & love is endless, & I can honestly say I am one lucky weasel to have you in my life,” Poppy captioned on a black and white photo of her husband on Instagram.